How can I help you?

 Discover the full potential of Syncfusion® Blazor components with Syncfusion® AI Coding Assistants.
 Effortlessly integrate, configure, and enhance projects with intelligent, context-aware code suggestions, streamlined setups, and real-time insights—all seamlessly integrated into preferred AI-powered IDEs like VS Code, Cursor, Syncfusion® CodeStudio and more.
 Explore Syncfusion® AI Coding Assistants

-Create a Blazor Web App using Visual Studio via Microsoft Templates or the Syncfusion® Blazor Extension.
+Create a Blazor Web App using Visual Studio via Microsoft Templates or the Blazor Extension.
 For detailed instructions, refer to the Blazor Web App Getting Started documentation.

-dotnet new blazor -o BlazorWebApp -int Auto
+dotnet new blazor -o BlazorWebApp --interactivity Auto

-dotnet new blazor -o BlazorWebApp -int Auto
+dotnet new blazor -o BlazorWebApp --interactivity Auto

 Configure the appropriate Interactive render mode and Interactivity location while creating a Blazor Web App.
 For detailed information, refer to the interactive render mode documentation.

-Install Syncfusion® Blazor packages
+Install the required Blazor packages

-Install-Package Syncfusion.Blazor.Themes -Version 33.1.44If using the WebAssembly or Auto render modes in the Blazor Web App, install these packages in the client project.
+Install the Syncfusion.Blazor.Schedule and Syncfusion.Blazor.Themes NuGet packages.
+All Syncfusion Blazor packages are available on nuget.org.
+See the NuGet packages topic for details.
+If using the WebAssembly or Auto render modes in the Blazor Web App, install these packages in the .Client project.

 Add import namespaces

-After the packages are installed, open the ~/_Imports.razor file in the client project and import the Syncfusion.Blazor and Syncfusion.Blazor.Schedule namespaces.
+After the packages are installed, open the ~/_Imports.razor file in the .Client project and import the Syncfusion.Blazor and Syncfusion.Blazor.Schedule namespaces.

 @using Syncfusion.Blazor

-@using Syncfusion.Blazor.ScheduleRegister Syncfusion® Blazor service
+@using Syncfusion.Blazor.ScheduleRegister the Blazor service

 ....